 If a man has stolen goods from a temple or house, he shall be put to death and he that received the stolen property shall be put to death.

 If the woman has not been careful but has gadded about, neglecting her house and belittling her husband, they shall throw that woman into the water

-If a man be in debt and is unable to pay his creditors, he shall sell his wife, son, or daughter, or bind them over to service.
+If a man be in debt and is unable to pay his creditors, he shall sell his wife, son or daughter or bind them over to servitude

 Phew!
 This guy sounds like Dick Cheney on steroids.
-Imagine Hammurabi as one of the nine Supreme Court justices.
-This would not be a courtroom then.
-It would look more like a body-parts wholesale business.
+Imagine Hammurabi as one of the nine American Supreme Court justices.
+Would this would be a courtroom or would it be a body-parts wholesale business?

 Moses (c.
 1270 B.C.)

 According to biblical accounts, the great Hebrew prophet delivered his people from slavery and received the Ten Commandments.
 His figure on the frieze is meant to suggest existence of a higher authority, beyond human control.
 There are just a few things that escape reason…..

 It is virtually certain that, had Moses chosen to remain in his position as Prince of Egypt, he would have succeeded the great Pharaoh, Seti I, to the Egyptian throne, since the old man had already chosen him, over his own biological son, Ramases II.
 (Disclaimer: Exactly who was the Pharaoh during the Exodus is a matter of debate.
 Cecille B DeMille’s “Ten Commandments” says it was Ramases-II, but other scholars says it was a dude called Thutmose-I. But who gives a shit).

 Had he hung in there and succeeded Set-I, Moses could have, from his position of power, accomplished a great deal of good for his people – the Jews – a people who seem to developed the art of getting in trouble into an art form over the centuries.
 He might been able to elevate them to status of full citizens.